 Ever since I first started collecting coins, I’ve been checking penny rolls from banks and grocery stores for scarce and old coins.

-I don’t honestly know what prompted me to start doing that, especially as I was only a kid and no one had told me that searching rolls of coins is one of the most efficient and successful ways to make interesting finds in circulation.
+I don’t honestly know what prompted me to start doing that — especially since I was only a kid and no one had told me that searching rolls of coins is one of the most efficient and successful ways to make interesting finds in circulation.

 At any rate, I knew that hunting through a roll of Lincoln cents would net me at least a few pieces to add to my blue, Whitman Lincoln Cent Volume Two (1941-1974) coin folder.
 Why, I even found several Lincoln cents advanced in age enough to find a proper home in my Lincoln Cent Volume One (1909-1940) coin folder.
 How about that?

 Noticing the incredible lack of wheat ears in my pocket change, I thought it was time to conduct an experiment.
-I would go to the bank, ask for 10 dollars in penny rolls, and record my findings.
-Just how many wheat cents, copper pennies (made before 1982), and other pieces would I find among a pool of 1,000 one-cent coins?
+I would go to the bank, ask for $10 in penny rolls, and record my findings.

-Unfortunately, I never took exact notes of the coins that I found in bank rolls 15 or 20 years ago, so technically I had little more to go on than my memory.
+In the past, I didn’t take exact notes of the coins that I found in bank rolls 15 or 20 years ago — so technically I had little more to go on than my memory.
 But, hey, it’s pretty hard to forget regularly finding at least one wheat cent in virtually every penny roll that I explored.
 So, I at least had that to go on!

-Now, obviously, over the course of 20 years, things will change.
-For example, the 1970s and 1980s did not seem nearly as retro in 1993 as those decades are today, so coins from that era just wouldn’t have seemed as “old.”
+Obviously, over the course of 20 years, things will change.
+For example, the 1970s and 1980s did not seem nearly as retro in 1993 as those decades are today — so coins from that era just wouldn’t have seemed as “old.”
 And, most Lincoln cents from the 1960s had been in circulation for less than 30 years – the average lifespan of a coin.

-So, taking that all into consideration, here is what my findings were among $10 worth of rolled pennies, by the numbers:
+So, taking that all into consideration, here is what my findings were from the $10 worth of rolled pennies — by the numbers:

 - 1 – Roosevelt dime (brown in color, it wasn’t hard to have mistook this 10-cent coin as a penny)